Chickpea Curry is a Great Post-Holiday Reset

 This one-pot meal is a crowd pleaser and reheats well.
 You can serve by itself or with some jasmine or basmati rice.

-This Curry is Packed with Digestive Spices and Nutritious Vegetables
+Packed with Digestive Spices and Nutritious Vegetables

 Coconut Sweet Potato and Chickpea Curry is mildly spiced with fresh ginger, turmeric, cumin, and just a pinch of cayenne pepper, and is loaded wth vegetables, including sweet potatoes, onion, carrot, celery, and zucchini.
 Getting enough cooked sweet vegetables into your meals is important for stabilizing blood sugar and preventing the urge to grab for sweet treats after dinner.